-Ruled-based expert systems target narrow problem domains and deal with qualitative rather than quantitative problems.
+Rule-based expert systems target narrow problem domains and deal with qualitative rather than quantitative problems.
 As it has been already mentioned above, providing a set of customized configuration parameters, based on a predefined list of user characteristics in the context PEARL, can be characterized as a complex highly unstructured problem.
 Due to the high number of input and output parameters and the ambiguous interrelations between then, the explicit modelling of the problem domain by a set of rules will be unfeasible within the scope of the project.
-Therefore, for the needs of PEARL we have implemented a case-based reasoning approach for the selection of the initial solution and we will integrate a rule-based system solely for the needs of adaptation of separate configuration parameters.
+Therefore, for the needs of PEARL we have implemented a case-based reasoning approach for the selection of the initial solution and we have integrated a rule-based system solely for the needs of adaptation of separate configuration parameters.
+The process of explicit definition of the adaptation rule will be described in section 4.6 below.
+While the software development techniques, used for the incorporation of the Drools rule engine into the first PEARL DSS prototype will be discussed in section 5.1.